samuelbol/SportyBet_OddPickingBot/README.md

 ### 8. **Check Log Files:**
    After running the script, a log file (`logfile.txt`) will be generated in the project directory, summarizing the actions that were performed.

----

-### Troubleshooting in PyCharm:

-- **Interpreter Issues**:
-   If you encounter an error saying that dependencies aren’t found, make sure that the correct **Python Interpreter** is selected:
-   - Go to **File > Settings > Project: <Your Project> > Python Interpreter**.
-   - Select the appropriate virtual environment that has the dependencies installed.

-- **WebDriver Manager Errors**:
-   If WebDriver Manager has trouble installing the ChromeDriver, ensure that:
-   - **Google Chrome** is installed and up to date.
-   - The installed version of Chrome matches the version of ChromeDriver that WebDriver Manager is downloading.
-If not, manually update Chrome or configure WebDriver Manager to download a specific version of ChromeDriver.

----

-By following these steps, you should be able to successfully set up, configure, and run your project using PyCharm.
 ## Features
 ## Future Features